 Policy and procedures documents are guidelines for a business’s day-to-day operations and other courses of action.
 Training materials are a documentation writer’s most well-known type of work.
 Training materials consist of various manuals, job aids, and other tools to help employees learn specific skills or knowledge.

 Does a documentation writer make much money?
 As with any position, the salary range is influenced by demand and location.
-A documentation writer salary ranges from $60,000 to $80,000 per year based on current research.
-However, companies can hire on a per project basis if that makes more sense.
-Some reasons why you would hire a contract writer over a permanent full-time employee is you can find the right talent to match the precise need of writing.
-Since subject matter expertise is important, it’s rare to find the unicorn who has ALL the experience you might need.
+A documentation writer’s salary ranges from $60,000 to $80,000 per year based on current research.
+However, companies can hire on a per-project basis depending on their specific budget and needs.
+One reason why you would hire a contract writer over a permanent full-time employee (FTE) is so that you can find the right talent to match the precise needs of a project’s writing.
+Since subject matter expertise is important, it’s rare to find a unicorn who has ALL the experience you might need.

-Of course, budget plays an important role too.
-With an FTE, you have overhead and taxes and it’s a long-term commitment.
-With a contract writer, your investment might be higher per hour but overall lower than an FTE.
+Of course, the budget also plays an important role.
+By employing an FTE, you take on overhead, taxes, and a long-term commitment.
+With a contract writer, your investment might be higher per hour, but overall lower than that of an FTE.
 You can review job descriptions to get some ideas on what other companies seek.
 The technical documentation writer job description content varies to reflect the type of writing required based on the seven types of technical writing previously mentioned.
-You will want to search and review many types of technical writing job descriptions in order to get a full view of what you might need for your situation.
+You will want to search and review many types of technical writing job descriptions to get a full view of what you might need for your situation.

 The Skyrocketing Value of a Software Documentation Writer